 I'm not involved in that.

-He's he's looking at it, and you know, I've been hearing a lot of the media actually is talking about investigate the investigators and a lot more than that.
+And, you know, I've been hearing a lot of the media actually is talking about investigate the investigators and a lot more than that.

-And I think that things are I just see it.
+And I think that things are, I just see it.

 I feel it.

-By the way, nothing affected the trouble because you know, all of these things like the Russian uh bloggers, they had nothing to do with us, and everybody knew it.
+You know, all of these things, like the Russian bloggers, they had nothing to do with us.

-In fact, there's a little sentence in there saying that it had nothing to do with the Trump administration, but it was like a lot of people, twenty-four people or something, a lot of bloggers.
+In fact, there's a little sentence in there saying that it had nothing to do with the Trump administration.

-They sent out papers to these people, they'll never see them.
+They sent out papers to these people.

 The people probably never even got the papers.

-In other words, they let a day go by and then they'll try and spin it.
+In other words, they let a day go by, and then they'll try and spin it.

 These are very dishonest people.